hpssjellis/aMCC/README.md

 These seem a bit intense for the classroom, but perhaps just coding is the solution, with my students understanding why they can't concentrate don't like the discomfort of learning how to code.

+## Note: In my opinion there are things that seem like they are developing your aMCC but they might not be: Examples of this are really strict parents that make you behave really well (basically forced to be good).
+Coaches that demand perfection or super human effort (Makes a great team but doesn't necessarily improve the athletes aMCC, because they were basically forced to be good).
+An alph teacher that demands high academic grades from the students (This is great training but once again is not developing the aMCC because you are being forced to learn at a high level).
+Cultural pressure to choose a career (Same thing just culturally being forced to do something).

 # My suggestions to develop your DAM-C^2
 (Generally anytime a student does something that is good for them and they don't really have to do it, they are developing their aMCC  (DAM-C^2).
 Reminder as soon as an activity becomes a habit, that is great but it is no longer developing your aMCC